0xFableOrg/0xFable/docs/architecture.md

 correct salt was used can be done easily inside a zero-knowledge proof: the hash of the salt is a public input, and the value is a private input, the proof verifies `hashFunc(value) == hash`.

-TODO: explain that this requires two trasnactions
+TODO: explain that this requires two transactions

 ## Private Information